-- (1) Examinations are normally held at the institution where the programme is taught. - (2) If special reasons exist, the students can apply, by a stipulated deadline, to sit the examination at other Norwegian and foreign university colleges and universities, and at Norwegian embassies and consulates.
+- (1) Examinations are normally held at the institution where the programme is taught. - (2) If special reasons exist, students can apply, by a stipulated deadline, to sit an examination at another Norwegian or foreign university college or university, or at a Norwegian embassy or consulate.
 External examination venues within a reasonable geographical distance will not be approved. - (3) The students themselves must clarify practical matters at external examination venues.
-In the event of a time difference between Norway and the examination venue, the examination must be held at the same time as the examination in Norway. - (4) Students who sit the examination externally must pay a stipulated fee per examination to Østfold University College, and must also cover any expenses charged by the external examination venue. - (5) Students at other Norwegian university colleges and universities can apply by the stipulated deadline to sit the written examination at Østfold University College.
+In the event of a time difference between Norway and the examination venue, the examination must be held at the same time as the examination in Norway. - (4) Students who sit an examination externally must pay a stipulated fee per examination to Østfold University College, and must also cover any expenses charged by the external examination venue. - (5) Students at other Norwegian university colleges and universities can apply by the stipulated deadline to sit written examinations at Østfold University College.
 The students must contact the examination coordinator at their own institution to clarify whether it permits the examination to be taken externally.
 The students must pay a stipulated fee per examination to Østfold University College.